 The advantage of having my own business while getting my MBA allowed me to immediately apply everything I was learning at the time.
 I was able to translate everything I learned about business for the needs of a freelancer/solopreneur.

-After the course I launched a weekly podcast on how to build a business as a freelance creative and 32,000 listens later it’s still going strong.
+After the course I launched a weekly podcast on how to build a business as a freelance creative and 100,000 downloads later it’s still going strong.
 People not only learned a great deal from what I was teaching but they applied my teaching which lead to more revenue for their businesses.